DCC-EX/dcc-ex.github.io/docs/ex-turntable/assembly.rst

   This will display in the serial console of your CommandStation as version 4.0.2.

-  If the "myHal.cpp_example.txt" is missing the lines referred to below, or if you receive compile errors that the file "IO_TurntableEX" is missing when attempting to upload the CommandStation software later in this process, this indicates you are using the incorrect version of |EX-CS|.
+  If the "myHal.cpp_example.txt" is missing the lines referred to below, or if you receive compile errors that the file "IO_EXTurntable" is missing when attempting to upload the CommandStation software later in this process, this indicates you are using the incorrect version of |EX-CS|.

   The zip file containing the correct version of |EX-CS| should also be attached to the |EX-TT| release.